momentohq/client-sdk-swift/README.md

 ## Getting Started and Documentation

 General documentation on Momento and the Momento SDKs is available on the [Momento Docs website](https://docs.momentohq.com/).
-Specific usage examples for the Swift SDK will be available there as well soon!
+Specific usage examples for the Swift SDK can be found in the [cache](https://docs.momentohq.com/cache/develop/sdks/swift/cheat-sheet) and [topics](https://docs.momentohq.com/topics/develop/sdks/swift/cheat-sheet) cheat sheets!

 ## Examples

-Check out full working code in the [Example](./Examples/) directory of this repository!
+Check out full working code in the [Examples](./Examples/) directory of this repository!

 ## Logging